 The White Hat facts and the Red Hat feelings.
 You weigh up the Black Hat risks and the Yellow Hat benefits.
 And finally, you look at all those Green Hat creative thoughts.

 Weighing all those options up, it’s pretty clear to you which suburb is the one to go for.

 You likely have your own thoughts about which Suburb you’d choose if it was up to you.
 (We’d have gone with Suburb A in case you’re wondering).

-From this example though, you can see how looking at a problem from the Six Hat perspectives gives you a more rounded view of an idea or decision.
+From this example though, you can see how looking at a problem from the Six Hats perspectives gives you a more rounded view.

-Six Hat thinking is a great way to set up constructive conversations and get to better, faster ideas and decisions that everyone can support.
+Six Hats thinking is a great way to set up constructive conversations and get to better, faster ideas and decisions everyone can support.

 Look back at our Six Hats case study example.
 Look how constructive it was.
 How little arguing there was.

 You got different points of view.
 Everyone felt heard.
 You could calmly pick out the highlights to make the best decision.
 We take our hat off to anything which helps you do that.